pingcap/tispark/README.md

 ## Configuration

+Below configurations can be put together with spark-defaults.conf or passed in the same way as other Spark config properties.

 |    Key    | Default Value | Description |
 | ---------- | --- | --- |
 | spark.tispark.pd.addresses |  127.0.0.1:2379 | PD Cluster Addresses, split by comma |